outsidely/outsidely-geo/readme.md

     - assisted: 0, 1
     - activitytype: run, ride, other
         - stats happen at this level unless a subtype is requested?
-    - activitysubtype: run, walk, mountain bike, gravel - purely for display
+    - activitysubtype: run, walk, mountain bike, gravel - purely for display?
 - Limiting
     - Need limits to protect the system: connections, comments, props, gear, invitations, recoveries, media, activities, etc.
 - Bugs or behavioral issues